Victorians love their sport.

 -

-What is the Fair Play Code form for Tenants?
+What is the Fair Play Code for Tenants Form?

-The Fair Play Code form for tenants (Word) must be completed by organisations or local councils who seek funding from the Victorian Government for a sporting facility.
+The Fair Play Code for Tenants Form must be completed by organisations or local councils who seek funding from the Victorian Government for a sporting facility.

 - All fields of the form must be completed by an authorised representative of the organisation.